 - Using Command Line

 Creating a New Android Virtual Device using AVD Manager

-First step is to launch the AVD Manager and for that there are number of options you can follow:
+The first step is to launch the AVD Manager and for that, there is a number of options you can follow:

 - Launch AVD Manager using Program Menu

 Go to Start > All Program > Android SDK Tools > AVD Manager